keldrom/OIDv4_ToolKit/README.md

 `name_of_the_class    left    top     right     bottom`

+If you don't need the labels creation use `--noLabels`.

 ### Optional Arguments
 The annotations of the dataset has been marked with a bunch of boolean values.
 This attributes are reported below:
 - **IsOccluded**: Indicates that the object is occluded by another object in the image.